Joint Last-to-Die Life Insurance

 Why get joint life insurance instead of an individual policy?

-Individual and joint life policies are two vastly different products, each with its own pros and cons.
+Individual and joint life insurance policies are two vastly different products, each with its own pros and cons.
 Which one is better for you depends on your situation and needs.

 You cannot afford or qualify for two separate policies